Aontú: Abortion

 Aontú is anti-abortion, a stance which Tóibín has described as a "core value" of the party.

-LGBT+ rights
+Transgender rights

 In 2023, Tóibín introduced a bill in the Dáil Éireann to prevent transgender female prisoners from being placed into women's prisons, and in their 2024 manifesto the party called for the repeal of the Gender Recognition Act for the same reason.
 In 2024, Meath County Councillor Emer Tóibín proposed a motion calling on the LGFA to reverse its transgender policy which allows transgender women and girls to play ladies' Gaelic football.
+At the party's 2026 Ard Fheis, Tóibin said that his was the only party in the Dáil which opposes what he described as "gender ideology".

 Religion

 At its 2025 Ard Fheis, members voted for a ban on "the introduction of Sharia law" or "community courts of any religion".

 Immigration and asylum policy

 The party advocates for an immigration policy that is "stricter" and "sustainable", while also containing "compassion and common sense".
 Tóibín stated that Ireland has a moral obligation to offer sanctuary to immigrants who flee war, famine or violence, but also argued that there should be no "orthodoxy and uniformity" on the issue.
 In 2021, deputy leader Denise Mullen called for Ireland to offer help during the Afghan refugee crisis.
 Tóibín supports an "Irish Sea border in terms of people", where asylum seekers who arrive in Northern Ireland would be subject to the same passport controls as at Irish airports and ports.
 Aontú has called for a greater level of public consultation on immigration.

 The party opposed the 2024 EU Asylum and Migration Pact, arguing that it would "erode the ability of domestic governments to manage their immigration systems and adapt to any changes in migration".
 Aontú also calls for stronger border protection and security, stating that border agencies are understaffed.